20 Best Things to Do in Kitty Hawk, NC

 6150 North Croatan Hwy, Kitty Hawk, NC

-Kitty Hawk Kayak & Surf School is a good choice for sporty visitors because it is one of the only kayak and surf schools on the Outer Banks.
+Kitty Hawk Kayak & Surf School is a good choice for sporty visitors because it is one of the only kayak and surf shops in the Outer Banks.
 The school offers a variety of kayaking and surfing lessons for all levels, from beginners to advanced.
 In addition, the school has a retail shop where visitors can purchase kayaks, surfboards, and other gear.

 4200 Bob Perry Rd, Kitty Hawk, NC